ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 track1_forward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 25mph

+track1_backward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 25mph

-track2_forward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 20mph
+track2_forward.mp4: Car in autonomous mode driving on track 2 counter-clockwise at 20mph

-track2_backward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 20mph
+track2_backward.mp4: Car in autonomous mode driving on track 2 counter-clockwise at 20mph

 Below figures show the activations of the first two feature map layers for an example input